Jenna Ortega Provides Some Information Regarding Future Season 2

 “There are some very, very good punchlines,” Jenna Ortega then promised.
 “But everything is bigger and more action-packed.
 I think each episode will feel like a movie in itself, which is nice. ,

 In any case, we’ll still have to wait several months before we can enjoy the second season WednesdayIt was seriously delayed due to the strike movement that has rocked Hollywood in recent months.
-If filming is to start in the spring, we will probably have to wait until 2025 (…) Read more at 20 minutes
+If filming is to begin in the spring, we’ll likely have to wait until 2025 before seeing the continuation of the adventures of Gomez and Morticia Addams’ eldest brother on the streaming giant’s platform.